6 minutes

 "Our food must continue to be delicious, affordable, and convenient—traits Americans appropriately demand—but can be eaten daily without making us sick," he wrote.

-FIND REGISTERED DIETICIANS NEAR YOU
+FIND REGISTERED DIETITIANS NEAR YOU

 Discover an exclusive network of the world's top registered dietitians, and we'll help you find the perfect fit for your needs.